jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 This sub-generator allows the deployment of your JHipster .Net application to Heroku cloud.

-The Heroku sub-generator will always use free tiers/options but there would be no resources and dynos available hence a paid plan of Heroku is required.
+The Heroku sub-generator would have no resources and dynos available hence a paid plan of Heroku is required.

 Therefore to avoid any unexpected build failures, we would recommend verifying your Heroku account before starting this sub-generator.